xT0mR0x/mach_msg-server-client-IPC/README.md

 Server Functionalities:
 		- Communication through mach messaging
-                - save data sent by another process
+                - Receive messages from client
-		- send data back to process
+		- send the same data back to the client process
 		- Visible by other processes
 		- Cannot be blocked by a single client
 		- Send/receive data up to 1024 bytes